Last updated: December 7, 2022

 Before you stands the second-largest tree in the world.
 The General Grant Tree is not one of the oldest, but it has the advantage of growing in a spot with bright sunlight and plenty of water, so it grew larger quickly.
 It holds two additional titles: the Nation's Christmas Tree (not the National Christmas Tree, which gets decorated in Washington, D.C.) and the country's only living national shrine.

 Sequoia and Kings Canyon National Parks are home to seven of the ten largest trees in the world.
-Out of the largest 30, 18 can be found here.
+Out of the largest 30 trees, 18 can be found here.

-What counts?
-In this system, trees are measured by trunk volume onlyï¹˜ not branches, leaves, or roots.
+How is tree size determined?
+In this system, trees are measured by trunk volume only, not branches, leaves, or roots.

 If branches are also measured, the President Tree is the second largest tree, bumping General Grant to third.